EA Feature: QoS in SD-WAN

 Introduction to QoS in SD-WAN

-In SD-WAN Policy you can configure QoS objects to ensure high priority traffic for the relevant applications.
+SD-WAN Policy can apply QoS settings to ensure traffic priority for the relevant applications.

-The SD-WAN Security Gateway performs the required calculations based on the available bandwidth of the applicable interface.
+The SD-WAN Security Gateway performs the required QoS calculations based on the available bandwidth of the applicable interface:

 |